bbauska/W3Cx-5of5/README.md

 }

-#### Example #4: detect a mousemove and get the mouse position relative to the element that fired the event {#example-4-detect-a-mousemove-and-get-the-mouse-position-relative-to-the-element-that-fired-the-event .unnumbered}
+<h4>Example #4: detect a mousemove and get the mouse position relative to the element that fired the event</h4>

 Here is a first version that does not work well due to a naive use of clientX/PageX and clientY/pageY mouse event properties: